 Five-Year Integrated Bachelor and Master of Arts in Industrial/Organizational Psychology

-This program has been designed for Fairfield University undergraduate students who are interested in a pathway other than an MBA to work in organizations and who want to develop the skills necessary to work as industrial/organizational specialists.
+This program has been designed for Fairfield University undergraduate students who are interested in a pathway to work in settings such as large organizations using specific psychology skills necessary to work as industrial/organizational specialists.

-To be eligible for admission students need to have an overall GPA of 3.0 in their undergraduate courses.
+To be eligible for admission, students need to have an overall GPA of 3.00 in their undergraduate courses.
 They also must earn grades of at least B+ in the three required applied psychology courses taken while they are undergraduates:

 Current Fairfield University undergraduates should apply by January 15 of their senior year, for admission to the MA program the summer immediately following their graduation.